What is cannabis?

 - Self-help Strategies for Cutting Down or Stopping Substance Use: A guide

-- Marijuana Anonymous meetings are held on several days of the week at different locations around Montreal.
+- Marijuana Anonymous meetings are held in-person several days of the week at different locations around Montreal [ON HOLD DURING PANDEMIC MEASURES].
 Near to Concordia are the M.A. meetings at Chabad Lifeline (4615 Chemin de la Côte-S.-Catherine) and at St. James United Church (Thursday evenings at 7 p.m.; 463 Saint-Catherine St W, 514-288-9245).

 - CRD Foster provides addiction rehabilitation services for the Anglophone population